jimdigriz/debian-mssp4/README.md

     Partition table entries are not in disk order.

+**N.B.** you should set your swap space to about 1.5x the amount of memory you have to make sure you have space to hibernate

 # Installing Debian

 Boot off your Debian installer USB key and work through it.
 Early on though you will be prompted that no Ethernet interface was detected and that you need to choose one, you need to select `mwifiex_pcie` (though `mwl8k` works too), then you will be prompted to supply details on how to connect to your wireless network then the installation will continue as expected.